apraditya/rapi_doc/README.md

 Then invoke the generation by calling:

 `rake rapi_doc:generate`

 It will analyze the `routes.rb` files and find the controller files in app/controllers directory that may have the annotation.
 Only controllers actions with annotation will be parsed and generated the HTML output using the template files and styles in the `config/rapi_doc` folder.
 The final result is placed in `public/apidoc/`.

 `rake rapi_doc:generate confirmation=true`

 This rake task is the same as `rake rapi_doc:generate` but it will acquire your confirmation to generate API doc for each controller.

 `rake rapi_doc:clean`

-will remove the documentation thus generated.
+This rake task will remove the documentation thus generated.

 `rake rapi_doc:distclean`

-will remove the documentation and also the Haml template files and styles created by the `rake rapi_doc:setup`
+This rake task will remove the documentation and also the Haml template files and styles created by the `rake rapi_doc:setup`

 Markup Reference